vgambier/gintonic/README.md

 <br>
 run_system - specifies a command to run a game on a particular system. {0} is substituted by an absolute path of a game.
-In the config file, run_system should be lower-case even if the folder contained upper-case letters.
+In the config file, run_system should be lower-case even if the folder contained upper-case letters. run_mame is a special case which will be used to launch arcade games with MAME, regardless of the name of the folder.

 ## Run